|

 I tell this story to the girl I’m

 seeing?
-Hell no, because it
+Hell no,

 involves me